Bachelor of Molecular Sciences and Master of Biomedical Science

 Biochemistry of Nutrition (Extended Major)

 Are you interested in how nutrition saves lives, reduces morbidity and improves health?
-This extended major will prepare you for a career as a physiologist, food technologist, dietician, biochemist or healthcare professional.
+This extended major will prepare you for a career as a nutritional consultant, food technologist, dietician, biochemist or healthcare professional.

 Molecular Life Sciences (Extended Major)